drew-bowman/Colorization/README.md

 |---|---|---|---|
 <details>
   <summary>Answer</summary>
-  The first two images have been colorized by my places2 model, the last two images are original color images.
+  The first two images have been colorized by my places2 model, the last two are original color images.
 </details>

 ### Various Helper Programs